shadhin39/ODCMS/README.md

 # Language
  * **C#**
 # Project Overview
-* With this website patient can do live chat with active dortors about medical problems.
-Also parients can see list of doctors and hospitals with details.
+* With this website, patients can do a live chat with active doctors about medical problems.
+Also, patients can see a list of doctors and hospitals with details.

 # How to run "ODCMS" android app